General-Technical/mjosolutions/content/privacy.md

 While no protection will be bulletproof, we use the following practices that can help us implement successful data protection policies:
 </h3>

 - Identify the data that the policy is primarily meant to protect.
-Most often data is classified according to its vulnerability and risk factors.
+Most often, data is classified according to its vulnerability and risk factors.
 Taking the time to understand data and classify it can lead to greater insights for us.

 - Establish criteria for evaluating data loss prevention vendors.
 Creating an evaluation framework with the right questions can help lead to an educated purchasing decision.